aiidateam/aiida-core/docs/source/tutorial/basic.rst

 Wait for the process to complete.
 Once it is done, it will return a dictionary with the output nodes.
-Exit the IPython shell and once again check for *all* processes:
+Exit the IPython shell and once more check for *all* processes:

 .. code-block:: bash

     $ verdi process list -a

 You should now see two processes in the list.
 One is the ``multiply`` calcfunction you ran earlier, the second is the ``ArithmeticAddCalculation`` CalcJob that you have just run.
-Grab the PK of the ``ArithmeticAddCalculation``, and once again generate the provenance graph.
+Grab the PK of the ``ArithmeticAddCalculation``, and generate the provenance graph.
 The result should look like the graph shown in :numref:`fig_calcjob_graph`.

 .. code-block:: bash